kilograham/jpsx/README.md

 ## Building the Emulator

 JPSX is very simple to build.
-Just run `mvn clean install` in the src folder, and it will build a `jar` file in the `src/target` folder.
+Just run `mvn clean install` and it will build a `jar` file in the `target` folder.

 ## Running the Emulator

 To run JPSX in its default configuration, run the following command:

 ```
-java -XX:-DontCompileHugeMethods -XX:-OmitStackTraceInFastThrow -jar ship/jpsx.jar image=path/to/game.cue
+java -XX:-DontCompileHugeMethods -XX:-OmitStackTraceInFastThrow -jar target/jpsx-jar-with-dependencies.jar image=path/to/game.cue
 ```

 Note that JPSX does not have a GUI; you must launch it from the command line.
 Also, you need a PlayStation BIOS image named `bios.bin`.